bfmkr/portfolio/Spreadsheet Demo.md

 </div>

 A negative skewness and a positive excess kurtosis confirm that the distribution of returns is slightly left-skewed, and that extreme returns are more present in the dataset than under the Gaussian model.
-This is as expected, as empirical data for financial returns sometimes exhibit very large returns and have a tendency to be left-skewed.
+This is to be expected, because empirical data for financial returns sometimes exhibit very large returns and have a tendency to be left-skewed.

 ### More benchmarking